ros-controls/ros_controllers/dynamics_controllers/README.md

 ### Personal todo list:

-- How should the license be pasted?
+- [ ] How should the license be pasted?
 Some headers contain only WillowGarage, some many institutions.
-Should I put myself?
+Should I put myself as well?
-- Check CMakeLists.txt (install targets etc)
+- [ ] Check CMakeLists.txt (install targets etc).
-- Tell about the KDL version that is needed!
+- [x] Tell about the KDL version that is needed!
-- Add documentation as in other packages
+- [ ] Add documentation as in other ROS-controllers packages.
+- [ ] Complete `KdlTreeController` so that proper sub-tree extraction is possible.